gogcom/galaxy-integrations-python-api/README.md

 ## Basic usage

 Each integration should inherit from the :class:`~galaxy.api.plugin.Plugin` class.
-Supported methods like :meth:`~galaxy.api.plugin.Plugin.get_owned_games` should be overwritten - they are called from the GOG Galaxy client in the appropriate times.
+Supported methods like :meth:`~galaxy.api.plugin.Plugin.get_owned_games` should be overwritten - they are called from the GOG Galaxy client at the appropriate times.
-Each of those method can raise exceptions inherited from the :exc:`~galaxy.api.jsonrpc.ApplicationError`.
+Each of those methods can raise exceptions inherited from the :exc:`~galaxy.api.jsonrpc.ApplicationError`.
 Communication between an integration and the client is also possible with the use of notifications, for example: :meth:`~galaxy.api.plugin.Plugin.update_local_game_status`.

 ```python